Sterlingg/SocialNetworkApp/README.md

 SocialNetworkApp
 ================

-# Description
-   SocialNetworkApp is a web app that provides a way for users to find/share meetups, deals, or anything else near their current location.
+   This web app is designed to allow you to quickly and efficiently find/share meetups, deals, or anything else that's happening near your current location.

 # See only the posts relevant to you
    Subscribe to groups you are interested in, and only posts relevant